J2583/AtmosphereAutopilot/README.md

 * "CF altitude\vertical speed" - toggles between _Altitude_ and _Vertical speed_ modes.

 ## AoA-hold
 AoA-hold (AoAH) maintains pitch Angle-of-Attack setpoint.
-Pitch AoA moderation is forcefully turned on during it's operation.
+Pitch AoA moderation is forcefully turned on during its operation.

 AoAH is very similar to Standard Fly-By-Wire.
 It uses "AoA controller" for pitch, roll is handled by "Roll ang vel controller" and yaw is handled by "Sideslip controller".

 Short GUI description:
 * _use keys_ - use pitch keys to control AoA setpoint.
 * _hotkey sensitivity_ - tweak to manage AoA setpoint change speed.
 * _Pitch moderation_ - if enabled, AoA will be limited by craft settings.
 * Speed control - throttle automation to maintain speed setpoint.
-Handeled by "Prograde thrust controller".
+Handled by "Prograde thrust controller".

 Hotkeys:
 * "Pitch keys" - alter pitch AoA setpoint.